MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

 > [!NOTE]
 > For best results, use a dataset that is less than 1.5 GB in size.
 Otherwise, AI Builder uses only 1.5 GB of your data to train and predict.
 Since you can’t control which data exceeding the 1.5 GB limit is not used, you should optimize your data to stay under 1.5 GB.

+## Example dataset for binary prediction and numerical prediction

+Use this dataset if you want to predict true/false outcomes, or for numerical prediction:

 1. Download the AI Builder sample datasets solution: [AIBuilderOnlineShopperIntention_1_0_0_0.zip](https://go.microsoft.com/fwlink/?linkid=2093415).
 1. In Power Apps, select **Solutions** in the left-side navigation pane, then select **Import** at the top of the screen.
 1. In the pop-up screen, select **Choose File**, and then select **AIBuilderOnlineShopperIntention_1_0_0_0.zip** that you downloaded in step 1.